Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/index.md

 ![libgrapheme](libgrapheme.svg)

-libgrapheme is an extremely simple C99 library providing utilities for properly handling user-perceived characters ('grapheme clusters') according to the Unicode standard.
-While providing convenience functions to operate on UTF-8-strings, you can also use libgrapheme for any other encoding as well.
+libgrapheme is an extremely simple C99 library providing utilities for properly handling Unicode strings made up of user-perceived characters ('grapheme clusters') according to the Unicode standard.
+While providing convenience functions to operate on UTF-8-encoded strings, you can also use libgrapheme for any other encoding as well.

 The necessary lookup-tables and test-data are automatically generated from the Unicode standard data, ensuring correctness and validation.